craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/navigating-site-tools.rst

    :align: center
    :width: 60%

-For more information on how to use the encryption tool, see :ref:`nav-menu-encryption-tool`.
+For more information on how to use the encryption tool, see :ref:`newIa-nav-menu-encryption-tool`.

 -------------
 Configuration